-As a Canadian, it is important to stay on top of your taxes including payroll deductions and payroll remittance.
+As a Canadian restaurant owner, it is important to stay on top of your taxes including payroll deductions and payroll remittance.

-This is the second part to our two article series, if you haven’t yet read our first article on payroll deductions - you should check it out!
+This is the second part to our two article series, if you haven’t yet read our first article on payroll deductions.

 Every mandatory payroll deduction made on your employee's income must be remitted to the Canadian Revenue Agency (CRA).
 Knowing how to calculate deductions is one thing; sending it to the appropriate agency is another.